cyclejs-community/create-cycle-app/README.md

 We'd love to have your help on `create-cycle-app`.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

+## Acknowledgements

+A simple thank you goes a long way.
+That's why we would like to thank the [create-react-app](https://github.com/facebookincubator/create-react-app) team: you have been a fantastic inspiration and a great example for this project.

 ## Alternatives